CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 - More than 1220 classes have been edited and added in over 450 commits.
 - 19 people were involved in the update, so not only the team members contributed, but also the community.

-## API {#api}

-Before we get to the overview of all changes, a small word about the API would be important.
-Many of the API methods that were in 3.3 for a long time (some since 3.0) have been replaced and marked as deprecated.
-Please read the documentation, for each method the replacement has been added, nothing was removed just like that.
-Methods that were annotated as ScheduledForRemoval for 3.4 were removed.

-The dependency information can be found [here](#)

 ## Changes {#changes}

 - **Java 16 and Minecraft 1.17 are now supported!**